My Bag: Critical reception

 Tanu I. Raj of NME stated that "My Bag" is "bombastic and proud" as the song fits (G)I-dle, further describing the song "falls prey to hyperbolic and outdated hip-hop trappings – flexing wealth can only be so fresh – the neat arrangement balances it out".
 Writing for Genius, Addison Murray labelled the track as a "flex anthem" and noted the track's similarity to their debut track "Latata" commenting that "they're celebrating their past achievements while flaunting their current success".
 Sofia Gomez from The Kraze describe that the song when it "plays on your speakers, this is the moment to have fun and enjoy the vibey hip-hop track that will be liked by many for its eccentric style."

 Commercial performance

 "My Bag" debuted at position 116 on South Korea's Gaon Digital Chart in the chart issue dated March 13–19, 2022.
-The song also debuted at position 18 and position 170 on Gaon Download Chart and Gaon Streaming Chart, respectively.
 The song then ascended to position 79 in the chart issue dated March 20–26, 2022, and debuted at position 74 on Billboard K-pop Hot 100.